bnjjj/tatcli/README.md

       --inReplyOfID="": Search by IDMessage InReply
       --inReplyOfIDRoot="": Search by IDMessage IdRoot
-      --label="": Search by label: could be labelA,labelB --limitMaxNBReplies="": In fulltree or onetree mode, filter root messages with min or equals maxNbReplies --limitMinNBReplies="": In fulltree or onetree mode, filter root messages with more or equals minNbReplies --notLabel="": Search by label (exclude): could be labelA,labelB --notTag="": Search by tag (exclude) : could be tagA,tagB --tag="": Search by tag : could be tagA,tagB
+      --label="": Search by label: could be labelA,labelB --limitMaxNbReplies="": In onetree mode, filter root messages with min or equals maxNbReplies --limitMinNbReplies="": In onetree mode, filter root messages with more or equals minNbReplies --notLabel="": Search by label (exclude): could be labelA,labelB --notTag="": Search by tag (exclude) : could be tagA,tagB --tag="": Search by tag : could be tagA,tagB